Samsung/veles/docs/source/manualrst_veles_user_setup.rst

 User's setup (level 1)
 ======================

-Normal users should setup Veles via ``deploy.sh`` script.
-This method should also work on systems other than Ubuntu.
+Cluster deployers and users of GNU/Linux other than Ubuntu should setup Veles via ``deploy.sh`` script.
+If you are using Ubuntu, it is better to follow :doc:`manualrst_veles_ubuntu_user_setup`.
 The first step depends on how one gets the Veles sources.

 Via Git
 :::::::